niclui/writing/_posts/2022-03-18-Generating-Robustness-Adapting-Question-and-Answering-systems-to-new-domains.md

 Lipschitz constraint, which regularizes adversarial training and improves stability.

 ## Ensemble Methods
 Finally, we explore ensembling different performant models together to reduce overall variance.
 Intuitively, different models have different noise patterns.
 By ensembling them together, noise patterns cancel out and the resultant ensemble achieves better and more stable performance.
-We experiment ensembling the best model for each out-of-domain dataset (total of 3 component models).
+We experiment ensembling the best models for each out-of-domain dataset.

 # Overall Results & Insights
-After running a series of experiments, we find that training a Wiki-aligned adversarial model on additional synthetic out-of-domain samples and subsequently fine-tuning it on augmented oo-domain samples (using synonym replacement) produces the best results.
+After running a series of experiments, we find that training a Wiki-aligned adversarial model on additional synthetic out-of-domain samples and subsequently fine-tuning it on EDA (synonym replacement) out-of-domain samples produces the best results.
 The model achieves an F1 score of **55.53**, which is a **11% improvement in dev F1 over the baseline.**

 Here are some of our key insights (for a more comprehensive and detailed list, please see the actual report):